 Each of these programs has plusses and minuses.
 You need to decide which one best meets your personal needs in your unique situation.
 We encourage you to carefully sort through which option might be most helpful to you and may provide the quickest relief.

 Take, for example, the fact that one cannot apply for payroll relief through the PPP and receive unemployment benefits at the same time because one cannot be paid for work and paid for unemployment simultaneously.
+Another consideration is that one can only apply for PPP through June 30, 2020, and the additional $600 per week in unemployment ends July 31, 2020.
 In addition, consider whether it benefits you to apply for two loans through the SBA (PPP and EIDL) at the same time, and how that could impact your credit.
-Another consideration is that the PPP forgiveness period of eight weeks starts ticking the moment the funds are disbursed.
-If you are unable to go back to work or open your doors, this might not be the program for you.
+Keep in mind that the PPP forgiveness period of eight or 24 weeks starts ticking the moment the funds are disbursed, so if you are still unable to go back to work or open your doors, this might not be the program for you.

 Additional assistance may come from your state economic development program with local loans from chambers of commerce or your state’s small business development programs for help with utilities.
 We encourage you to review both these programs on your state websites to see whether this local assistance is available to you.

 Other benefits have come from the financial relief packages for self-employed workers.

 Financial Aid Loan Payments